 4. Peer Review Committees

-NCIAS Peer Review Committees shall be composed of at least three individuals, chosen by the Dean in consultation with the candidate’s school director.
-Policy states the candidate may not have input into the peer review committee membership.
+NCIAS Peer Review Committees shall be composed of at least three elected individuals, Policy states the candidate may not have input into the peer review committee membership.
 The committee shall include a minimum of two faculty members from NCIAS.
 One member may be selected from a unit of Arizona State outside of NCIAS.
 The chair of the peer review committee must be from the NCIAS faculty at Arizona State University.
 The director of the candidate’s school may serve on the peer review committee but in so doing cannot make an additional, separate evaluation (in such cases a substitute for the Director’s Review will be designated by the Dean).

 5. Review Procedures